M.A. (Cantab.) B.C.L. (Oxon.)

 Surveyors & Valuers

 Hugh acts for claimants and defendants in actions brought against surveyors and valuers.
-He has extensive experience of lenders claims, and is familiar with the principles of commercial property valuations, including hotels and public houses, and allegations of contributory negligence.
-Recent cases include the successful defence of a claim brought against a valuer with an obiter finding of 60% contributory negligence in Paratus v Countrywide PNLR 12, and a claim which was successful after a two month trial for fraud and breach of fiduciary duty by J D Wetherspoons against their former property finders, see EWHC 639 (Ch), and reported at an interlocutory stage at PNLR 555, and related litigation reported at.
+He has extensive experience of lenders claims on both sides, and has been heavily involved in the recent round of lenders’ litigation.
+He is familiar with the principles of commercial property valuations, including hotels and public houses, and allegations of contributory negligence.
+Recent cases include many claims concerning the purchase of buy to let properties, claims of defective structural surveys, and the successful defence of a claim brought against a valuer with an obiter finding of 60% contributory negligence in Paratus v Countrywide PNLR 12.
+He acted for JD Wetherspoon in a claim for fraud and breach of fiduciary duty against their former property finders, which was successful after a two month trial, see EWHC 639 (Ch), and reported at an interlocutory stage at PNLR 555, and related litigation reported at.
 EWHC 1088 (Ch).